rajlele/cfpb/README.md

 Header information was removed for simplicity.
 Also file was reduced to small size due to data issues in Narrative field.
 Further analysis of data is needed.

+I would load other two files of income and geographical data in similar fashion and write sql queries to join two datasets.